Admissions - January 2023

 - Submit a completed Conestoga College Application Form.

 - Applicants presenting work experience as part of their admission requirements must submit a resume and references.
-Please submit these documents directly to the Conestoga College Admissions Office.
+Upload your resume and references to your application form.

 - Final acceptance is based on a review of the admissions requirements.